anuj-thakur-513/Quake-Report/README.md

 There was a problem in the app by Udacity that whenever the user had his network turned off while searching for the earthquakes the app displayed "No Earthquakes Found" instead of "No Internet Connection".
+There was one another issue too.
+Whenever user opened the app without any internet connection, the app would crash due to null pointer exceptions.
-This issue has been fixed in this version of the app
+These issues have been fixed in this version of the app.

 Getting Started
 ---------------